amclin/devopsculture/_kpis/collective-ownership.md

 ---
 title: Collective Code Ownership
-layout: default
+layout: kpi
+author: Anthony McLin
 ---
-# Collective Code Ownership
 A team should be small enough that everyone on the team feels responsible achieving the team's collective commitments.
 When the team feels a collective sense of ownership, they are more likely to assist each other proactively to achieve those goals.
-This in turn helps distribute knowledge and expertise across theam, mitigating the [Hit By a Bus](hit-by-a-bus-factor.md) problem, and simultaneously reducing churn caused by bouncing tickets across too many team members.
+This in turn helps distribute knowledge and expertise across theam, mitigating the [Hit By a Bus](hit-by-a-bus-factor.html) problem, and simultaneously reducing churn caused by bouncing tickets across too many team members.

 ## Formula
 This KPI is more difficult to calculate, as it depends on your project structure.
 First you need to look at how your team classifies operational areas that they are responsbile for.
 For the purposes of this document, we'll call these operational areas "Components".
 Once the components are identified you can generate two different calculations to get insights into Collective Code Ownership.

 ### Component Participation
 For each component, calculate the number of people who have worked on that component.
-This is similar to the [Assignees Over the Lifespan of a Ticket](assignees-over-lifespan-of-ticket.md), but only people who take an active role in owning the ticket are included.
+This is similar to the [Assignees Over the Lifespan of a Ticket](assignees-over-lifespan-of-ticket.html), but only people who take an active role in owning the ticket are included.
 This means only contributors or assignees can be considered.

 * A: Number of assignees on a ticket
 * B: Number of code contributors on a ticket (not including those already counted)